ChengHaodeng/SimCLIP/README.md

 # SimCLIP
-The code implementation of the SimCLIP.
+This repository contains PyTorch implementation for SimCLIP.